JuliaParallel/DistributedArrays.jl/docs/src/index.md

 consecutive `bcast` calls.

 `spmd` and spmd related functions are defined in submodule `DistributedArrays.SPMD`.
-You will need to import it explcitly, or prefix functions that can can only be used in spmd mode with `SPMD.`, for example, `SPMD.sendto`.
+You will need to import it explicitly, or prefix functions that can can only be used in spmd mode with `SPMD.`, for example, `SPMD.sendto`.